viscid-hub/Viscid/doc/philosophy.rst

 Philosophy
 ==========

 The basic idea is to get the python framework out of your way to help you work.
-To this end, data files are read into a Numpy ndarray styled object (:class:`viscid.field.Field`), and there are plenty of convenience functions to turn Fields into 2-D plots (:mod:`viscid.plot.mpl`) or 3-D plots (:mod:`viscid.plot.mvi`).
+To this end, data files are read into a Numpy ndarray styled object (:class:`viscid.field.Field`), and there are plenty of convenience functions to turn Fields into 2-D plots (:mod:`viscid.plot.vpyplot`) or 3-D plots (:mod:`viscid.plot.mvi`).

 Here are some basic features that all readers try to implement to the best of their ability: